-In certification testing, the first of the four samples is kept at laboratory ambient temperature and humidity and allowed to come to equilibrium.
+In certification testing, the first of the five samples is kept at laboratory ambient temperature and humidity and allowed to come to equilibrium.
 It is subjected first to the positional stability test and then to the impact management and other tests.
-The second, third and fourth samples are conditioned hot, cold and wet, respectively and subjected to the dynamic test of the retention system, the impact management test and the other tests.
+The second, third, and fourth samples are conditioned hot, cold and wet, respectively.
+The fifth sample may be kept at laboratory ambient temperature and humidity or conditioned either cold, hot or wet.
+These four samples are subjected to the dynamic test of the retention system, the impact management test and the other tests.